 There are many coffee brewing methods, but none hold as much prestige as the pour over method.
-The pour over method is hailed as superior by many of the world's best brewers because of the intimate control you have creating the best cup of coffee.
+The pour-over method is hailed as superior by many of the world’s best brewers because of the intimate control you have created the best cup of coffee.
 The factors that lead to a great cup start with choosing the best coffee and finish with the right technique.

 Light, Medium, or Dark Roast?

 Before we start to look at the different brewing techniques, let’s briefly address the different coffee roasts.
 There’s a lot to be said about the characteristics of each blend and how roasters use various methods to build unique flavor profiles.
 But, we’ll address that later.
 For now, we want to summarize what you can expect from three of the basic coffee roasts.

 The characteristics of a light roast are the light coloring and body.
 There is no oil on the bean lending itself to a grainy taste and more acidity than the other two.
 It’s “light” because it’s not roasted as thoroughly which means it retains more of the caffeine.

 With a slightly deeper hue than the light roast, a medium blend has a fuller body.
 However, it also does not have oil on the surface.
 You don’t get the grainy taste in a medium roast.
 Instead, you experience a full-body flavor, balanced aroma, and acidity.
 The caffeine is somewhat decreased due to the slightly longer roasting time.